isovector/certainty-by-construction/src/book/3-proofs.lagda.md

       = trans ? ?
 ```

-This call to `trans` shows up with a yellow background because we haven't yet
+This call to `def:trans` shows up with a yellow background because we haven't yet
 given Agda enough information to infer all the necessary types.
 This is nothing
 to worry about, as our next step will sort everything out.
 We will follow our
 "pen and paper" proof above, where our first step was that $a^1 = a$, which we